fwilleke80/c4d-SplineDataVisualizer/README.md

 #### Arrow Overshoot
 Move arrows along axis ends, axis will adapt automatically.

+### Face Camera Tag
+A simple tag that will inherit the active camera's alignment and apply it to the object it's attached to, while preserving the position and scale of the object.
+Long story short, the object carrying the tag will always face the camera, but can be freely moved and scaled in the viewport.

 ### Create SplineData Visualization Command
 One command to build a complete setup with SplineData Spline, Axis Spline, and text.
 Ready to render.